kevinzunigacuellar/spotify-currently-playing/README.md

 http://localhost:3000/callback?code=<code>
 ```

 To get a refresh token just copy the following command and paste it into a new terminal window.
-Don't forget to replace the client ID and client secret and code with your own.
+Don't forget to replace the client ID, client secret and code with your own.
 To base64 encode you can use [base64econde.org](https://www.base64encode.org/).

 ```
 curl -H "Authorization: Basic <base64 encoded client_id:client_secret>"